 * Assume you have 10% in the company and 2x participation right.
 When the company raises $500k, you have pro-rata participation right to invest $500k x 10% = $50k.
 However, because of the 2x participation right, you can invest $50k x 2 = $100k in that round.

 Techstars Convertible Promissory Note (Bridge) Financing

-Techstars Promissory Note is a publicly available form introduced by Techstars in 2011 (note that this is not necessarily the template Techstars uses for their investments).
+Techstars Promissory Note is a publicly available form introduced by Techstars in 2011.
 The notes are framed around two basic documents: